-This section gives the results of our regression analysis, testing the hypotheses outlined in Section 2 by help of the data described in Section 3.
-The next section presents our non-parametric estimates.
+This section gives the results of our regression analysis, testing the hypotheses outlined in Section 2 with the data described in Section 3.
+The next section presents our non-parametric matching estimates.

 4.1.
 Economic and social determinants of corruption